AglaiaNorza/dotfiles/README.md

-slowly building something i like (and learning so much from it!!!)
+slowly building something i like (and learning so much from it!!!) (i know very little but i love learning/knowledge in general !)

 my favourite out of the i3blocks configs i did:
 ![mono](res/monobar.png)